kamtiyono/OnFocus/README.md

-OnFocus is my own custom themes designed for AboutTiyo.web.ID.
+OnFocus is my own custom themes designed for AboutTiyo.web.ID basen on <a href="underscores.me">Underscores Theme</a>.
 I use this themes since August 2013 and really love it.
 That's why I want you to use this theme too.

 <h2>The main customization</h2>